sectrs-acai/shrinkwrap/documentation/userguide/quickstart.rst

                        supplied and the config will refuse to run unless it is explicitly specified.

-                       Note that the config will boot to the EDK2 main screen and the user must navigate to Boot Manager -> UEFI Shell.
-Then hit enter to execute startup.nsh, which will boot the kernel as specified.
-The main UART console is redirected to telnet and the user will be prompted to run the required telnet command in a separate window.
-This is required due to EDK2's ncurses-like output.
+                       Note that by default, a pre-canned flash image is loaded into the model, which contains UEFI variables directing EDK2 to boot to the shell.
+This will cause startup.nsh to be executed and will start the kernel boot.
+This way everything is automatic.
+By default, all EDK2 output is muxed to stdout.
+If you prefer booting UEFI to its UI, override the EDK2FLASH rtvar with an empty string and override terminals.'bp.terminal_0'.type to 'telnet'.

   concrete:            True